 This post may be difficult for some read, and it’s also difficult for me to write.
-However, of all the repulsive, abusive, misogynistic, obscene, vulgar things that Jehovah’s Witnesses have said about, and to women, this subject ranks as one of the worst.
+However, of all the repulsive, abusive, misogynistic, obscene, vulgar things that Jehovah’s Witnesses have said about, and said to, women, this subject ranks as one of the worst.

 Over the years, Jehovah’s Witnesses have made statements about rape that have equated this vile, criminal act with fornication.
 They have actually set forth requirements for their female members as to how they need to respond to this crime.
-A woman who has been raped must meet with a judicial committee, a group of three elders, and recount the ordeal so they can determine if it was truly rape, and if she resisted enough to satisfy them.
-If not, she faces the threat of disfellowshipping or shunning from the congregation.
+A woman who has been raped must meet with a judicial committee, a group of three elders, and recount the ordeal, so they (the elders) can determine if it was truly rape, and if she resisted enough to satisfy them.
+If not, she faces the threat of disfellowshipping, or shunning, from the congregation.

 Consider some of the following statements they’ve made in their publications, with my comments:

 From the January 15, 1964, Watchtower Questions from Readers (bold added for emphasis):

 According to the Bible at Deuteronomy 22:23-27, an Israelite engaged girl threatened with rape was required to scream.
 What is the position of a Christian woman today if faced with a similar situation?
 Is she to scream even if an attacker threatens her life with a weapon?-M. U., United States.

 According to God’s law an Israelite girl was under obligation to scream … But suppose the man had a weapon and threatened to kill the girl if she failed to lie down with him?
 These scriptures do not weaken the argument or alter the situation by citing any circumstance that would justify her in not screaming … Such Scriptural precedents are applicable to Christians, who are under command, “Flee from fornication.”
 (1 Cor.
 6:18) Thus if a Christian woman does not cry out and does not put forth every effort to flee, she would be viewed as consenting to the violation.